Adding an independent patient advocate to your health care team

 How does an independent patient advocate support you?

 -Your advocate will attend medical appointments and complex medical tests with you and navigate/translate what you are being told.

--We specialise in tele conferencing meaning we can "attend" appointments with your providers and carers via smartphone: cheaper, more spontaneous and flexible.
+-We specialise in tele conferencing meaning we can "attend" appointments with your providers and carers via smartphone.
+This means we can provide advocacy wherever you are.

 -In an emergency your advocate will attend a hospital or A&E department to assist you and your family through an acute event and help you to make informed decisions about treatment choices.
 We understand the language and culture of hospitals and can ensure that your treatment is timely and appropriate.

 -A health trained patient advocate asks the important questions you may not know to ask.
-We collaborate with your providers so they are all in the loop regarding your condition, your treatments and your wishes.
+We collaborate with your providers so that your care is co-ordinated and so they are all in the loop regarding your condition, your treatments and your wishes.

 -We provide you with written reports of all meetings we attend and (with your permission) circulate these to all your providers.
 This advocacy means everyone is on the same page.